obx sandbar living monthly market update

 days on market and distressed data analysis

-• Average days on market for SOLD residential properties in December was 78, selling 32% slower than November’s average of 59 days.
+Average days on market for SOLD residential properties in April was 71, selling 25% slower than March’s average of 57 days.

-• Year over year, the average DOM for properties sold in 2025 is 71 (up from 54 days YTD 2024), meaning that the average property sold 31% slower than one year ago.
+Year over year, the average DOM for properties sold in 2026 is 67 (vs. 75 days YTD 2025), meaning that the average property sold 11% faster than one year ago.

-• Average days on market for all current ACTIVE residential listings is 113 days (down 5% versus November)
+Average days on market for all current ACTIVE residential listings is 101 days (up 4% versus March)

 Year-Over-Year Market Comparison